 Ban Ki-moon joins the People of Tomorrow (2015)

-Not many festivals get the official support of the United Nations, but then we all know that Tomorrowland isn't just any festival.
-In 2015, UN Secretary-General Ban Ki-moon celebrated the festival's commitment to "dignity, respect, diversity and solidarity," and finished his message with the powerful words "Let's work as one towards dignity for all, and let youth lead the way."
+Not many festivals get the official support of the United Nations, however Tomorrowland is unlike any other festival.
+In 2015, UN Secretary General Ban Ki-moon celebrated the festivals commitment to “dignity, respect, diversity and solidarity” and finished his message with the powerful words "Let's work as one towards dignity for all, and let youth lead the way.”

 Tiësto and Budweiser take the party to Dreamville (2016)